Nestle, P&G say they will miss 2020 deforestation goals

 By Richa Naidu

-CHICAGO, Sept 27 (Reuters) - The world's two largest consumer goods companies, Nestle NESN.S and Procter & Gamble PG.N, told Reuters this week that they will fall short of their goals to only source key ingredients that do not contribute to deforestation by 2020.
+CHICAGO, Sept 27 (Reuters) - The world's two largest consumer goods companies, Nestle SA NESN.S and Procter & Gamble Co PG.N, have acknowledged they will fall short of goals to use only those ingredients that do not contribute to deforestation in their products by 2020.

-Nestle, which makes products such as KitKat bars and Haagen-Dazs ice cream, says on its website that in 2010 it "made a commitment to no-deforestation" by 2020.
-But on Saturday, a Nestle spokeswoman confirmed to Reuters that Nestle now estimates that it will fall short of that target.
+Nestle, known for products such as KitKat bars and Haagen-Dazs ice cream, says on its website that in 2010 it "made a commitment to no-deforestation" by 2020.
+But on Saturday, a Nestle spokeswoman said the company now believes it will stop short of that target.

-The spokeswoman says the company now predicts "over 90 percent of our key agricultural commodities to be verified deforestation-free by the end of 2020, up from 77 percent at the beginning of 2019."
+Nestle now predicts "over 90 percent of our key agricultural commodities to be verified deforestation-free by the end of 2020, up from 77 percent at the beginning of 2019," the spokeswoman said.

-Nestle and P&G, respectively the world's biggest packaged goods companies by market capitalization, made these pledges in 2010 at the urging of the Consumer Goods Forum, an industry trade group.
+Nestle and P&G, respectively the world's biggest packaged goods companies by market capitalization, made their deforestation pledges in 2010 at the urging of the Consumer Goods Forum (CGF), an industry trade group.

-Hundreds of companies made zero deforestation pledges by 2020, according to the CGF.
-Ignacio Gavilan, the director of sustainability of CGF, told Reuters its member companies had underestimated increasing demand for consumer goods and lax government forest regulations.
+Hundreds of companies have made 2020 zero deforestation pledges, according to the group.
+Ignacio Gavilan, CGF's director of sustainability, told Reuters its member companies had underestimated increasing demand for consumer goods and lax government forest regulations.

-Both Nestle and P&G - which said they have invested towards monitoring deforestation over the past decade and will continue to do so - reference their commitments with the CGF on their websites and executives have referenced them publicly.
+Both Nestle and P&G, which say they have invested in monitoring deforestation over the past decade and will continue to do so, reference their commitments with the CGF on their websites and executives have spoken of them publicly.

-PepsiCo Inc PEP.O, Mars and Mondelez International Inc MDLZ.O told Reuters they had no-deforestation pledges but declined to provide specifics on whether they would meet them by 2020.
+PepsiCo Inc PEP.O, Mars and Mondelez International Inc MDLZ.O told Reuters they had no-deforestation pledges and declined to provide specifics on any related goals for 2020 or beyond.
 Cargill Inc CARG.UL, which sources ingredients like corn and soybeans, said on a conference call with reporters in June that it and the broader food industry will not make 2020 zero deforestation pledges.

-Unilever Plc ULVR.L, Coca-Cola Co KO.N and General Mills Inc GIS.N – some of the other large members of the CGF – did not respond to requests for comment.
+Unilever Plc ULVR.L and General Mills Inc GIS.N – two other large members of the CGF – did not respond to requests for comment.
 Kellogg K.N declined to comment.

+Coca-Cola Co KO.N, a CGF member that did not make the pledge, said it is still trying to reduce deforestation in its supply chain.

 ((richa.naidu@tr.com; Follow me on Twitter https://twitter.com/Richa_Writes; +1 312 636 8874; Reuters Messaging: richa.naidu.thomsonreuters.com@reuters.net))